Wonderful integrates with:

 Step 1: Choose the invoices to be paid through batch

-Within Xero, the user goes to the Batch Payments section and selects the invoices or bills to be paid, which can involve payroll costs, supplier invoices, or tax payments.
+Within Xero, navigate to the Batch Payments section and select the invoices or bills to be paid.
+These may include payroll expenses, supplier invoices, or tax obligations.

 Step 2: Export a CSV file containing batch payment information

-Once the payments are selected, Xero batch payments in the UK allow users to create a CSV file containing all the transaction information.
-That file will act as a guide for the payment processor.
+After selecting the payments, Xero allows users to generate a CSV file containing all relevant transaction data.
+This file serves as a payment instruction guide for the processing platform.

 Step 3: Upload the CSV file to Wonderful